Dual Diagnosis Treatment Toledo, IL

 Valley Professionals Community Health Center (vpchc) - 48.2 miles from Toledo, IL

-Valley Professionals Community Health Center vpchc is a dual diagnosis treatment center in Terre Haute, IN that offers treatment for mental health and substance abuse disorders that include psychotic disorders as well as anorexia.
+Valley Professionals Community Health Center vpchc is a dual-diagnosis treatment center in Terre Haute, Indiana that provides treatment services for substance use and mental health disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 1530 North 7th Street, Suite 201, Terre Haute, IN 47807 in Vigo County